 - Dillon House Museum, The Dillon County Court House, Pages Mill Pond and Bear Swamp Baptist Church www.dillonmuseum.com

 - South Carolina Tobacco Museum www.mullinssc.us

 - Marlboro County Museums www.visitbennettsville.com

 - Florence Museum of Art, Science and History www.florenceweb.com/museum.htm

 - War Between the States Museum, Florence Stockade, and National Cemetery www.florenceweb.com/warmuseum.htm

 South Carolina is known for its temperate climate and long growing season.
 Spring and fall are wonderful times to visit many of the gardens in the area.

-- Brookgreen Gardens, on the way to Charleston or as a day trip, Brookgreen is a must see.
-America’s first public sculpture garden, it was created in 1931 by Archer and Anna Hyatt Huntington on the site of an eighteenth century rice plantation.
+- Brookgreen Gardens, on the way to Charleston or as a day trip, Brookgreen is a must-see.
+America’s first public sculpture garden, it was created in 1931 by Archer and Anna Hyatt Huntington on the site of an eighteenth-century rice plantation.
 The collection has 1200 works spanning the entire period of American sculpture from the early 1800s to the present.
-Over 50 acres of gardens and landscape settings creates an extraordinarily beautiful combination of art and nature. www.brookgreen.org
+Over 50 acres of gardens and landscape settings create an extraordinarily beautiful combination of art and nature. www.brookgreen.org

 - Kalmia Gardens in Hartsville.
 Developed in the 1930s on the site of the early 19th-century plantation of Captain Thomas Hart for whom Hartsville is named.
 Kalmia is owned and operated by Coker College for the enjoyment of the public. www.coker.edu/kalmia